Sustainability

 In 1998, NGK established the NGK Foundation for International Students to facilitate the cultivation of individuals who will contribute to the development of the international community.
 Through the Foundation, NGK continues to provide assistance with housing and scholarships to overseas students visiting Japan.

-On April 1, 2022, this fund became a Public Interest Incorporated Foundation.
+On April 1, 2022, this Foundation became a Public Interest Incorporated Foundation.
+In FY2023, we provided housing to 33 students from five countries, and scholarships (non-repayable) to 22 students from 11 countries.

 The NGK Foundation for International Students

-NGK organizes a variety of activities to provide opportunities for grassroots international relations between supported students, regional communities, and employees.
-Since the year 2000, we have held annual exchange meetings where international students introduce their native languages and cultures.
-In FY2022 we held six exchange meetings at our dormitory and Ishiki Cosmos Futaebori Class (a Japanese class for foreign children living in Komaki, Aichi Prefecture and housed in one of the rooms of the NGK company dormitory).
-A total of 45 people participated, including residents living near the dormitory, and students and teachers from our Ishiki Cosmos Futaebori Class.
-Exchange students took on the role of lecturers and talked about the cultures of Togo, China, Bangladesh, South Korea, and Laos.
-As of FY2022 a cumulative total of 1,055 people have participated in such exchange meetings.
+To advance international relations between supported students, local residents, and employees, since the year 2000, we have held annual exchange meetings where international students introduce their native languages and cultures.
+In FY2023 we held seven exchange meetings at our dormitory and Ishiki Cosmos Futaebori Class (a Japanese class for foreign children living in Komaki, Aichi Prefecture and housed in one of the rooms of the NGK company dormitory).
+A total of 30 people participated, including residents living near the dormitory, and students and teachers from our Ishiki Cosmos Futaebori Class.
+Chinese language classes were held six times at our dormitory, and participants in the Ishiki Cosmos Futaebori Class were introduced to Indonesian culture.
+As of FY2023 a cumulative total of 1,083 people have participated in such exchange meetings.

 Communication After Support Ends

-Beginning Japanese Language Learning Support for Foreign Children Living in Japan
+Japanese Language Learning Support for Foreign Children Living in Japan [People, Education, and Community Relations]

 In FY2022, NGK began providing support for foreign children living in Komaki, Aichi Prefecture to learn Japanese.
 We are working in coordination with the private organization Ishiki Cosmos Support Study Group, which is based in the city.